kytrinyx/calorie/README.md

       end

-If you don't need to lay it out by week, you can also iterate straight through the days:
+If you don't need to lay it out by week, you can also iterate straight through the days (though I'm not sure why you'd use Calorie for this):

       cal.each_day do |day|
         # the day of the month is day.number